The cup product on Hochschild cohomology via twisting cochains and applications to Koszul rings: Notations and conventions

 Sweedler's notation will be used to denote the comultiplication on a coalgebra $C$.
 So the element $\Delta(c)$ will be written $\Delta(c)=c_1\ox c_2$, with the sum implicit.
-To say this more clearly, ``$c_1\ox c_2$'' is simply shorthand for some expression of the element \beq \Delta(c)=\sum_i c_{i_1}\ox c_{i_2} \eeq in the tensor product $C\ox C$.
+To say this more clearly, ``$c_1\ox c_2$'' is simply shorthand for some expression of the element

+in the tensor product $C\ox C$.
 Higher iterations of the comultiplication will be denoted using similar notation.
-For example, the element \beq (\Delta\ox id)\Delta(c)=(id\ox\Delta)\Delta(c) \eeq will be denoted $c_1\ox c_2\ox c_3$.
+For example, the element

+will be denoted $c_1\ox c_2\ox c_3$.
 Again, there is an implicit sum.
 If $C$ is graded, and $c\in C$ is homogeneous, then the $c_1, c_2,$ etc. will always be taken to be homogeneous.